-We’re now covering nine automated testing tools that you need to be aware of.
-Keep in mind that our list is going to be a little bit different than other lists you see on similar named posts around the web.
+We’re now covering eleven automated testing tools that you need to be aware of.
+Keep in mind that our list will be a little bit different from other lists you see on similar named posts around the web.

 Other posts about automated testing tools tend to focus almost exclusively on UI testing tools.
 This list, on the other hand, presents more variety.
-We’ll cover tools that fall into several different categories of automated testing—unit testing, acceptance testing, and yes, UI testing.
+We’ll cover tools that fall into several different automated testing categories—unit testing, acceptance testing, and yes, UI testing.